Is the church finished preaching the gospel?

 Because We Do Not Have the Resources Like WCG

-It was NOT this way in the beginning.
+The Apostles, evangelists etc preached with much less resources than we have now and WCG was NOT big at all in the beginning.
 For seven years it was just HWA and his wife.
 One of those that attends with us first attended in Pasadena, CA back in 1948 with 12-14 other people.
 The point is that after nearly 21 years, the church did not come close to resembling what it did during its heyday in the 1980’s.

 The truth of the matter is that most people that made a stand and left and started all over again from the beginning with other organizations are considerable further down the road than WCG was at the same point.